3dgeo-heidelberg/pytreedb/README.md

 ## ℹ Documentation

 As a starting point, please have a look to the [examples](examples) and [notebooks](Jupyter Notebooks) available in the repository.
 Each of the subfolders contains a readme.md for further details.

+==> _CREATE VIDEO OF USAGE as code (notebook slideshow) and as server on 3DGeo Youtube and put here._

 ### Use the pytreedb class
 Usage: